Child Custody & Guardianship laws in the UAE

 Notwithstanding the general procedures, the mother can still claim the extension of the custody period until their son finishes his education and the daughter gets married, provided the mother proves that she has been good with the children.
 Similarly, the father can claim custody over his son’s, if found that his son is becoming too soft in nature by staying with the mother and want him to be grown up and be more responsible.

-Legal Maxims is backed by the local and Indian family lawyers in Dubai who will help you reach settlement grounds at ease.
-We will advise you on the following:
+The local or International family lawyers in UAE can help you reach settlement grounds at ease and advise you on the followings: